Architecture Co-op Student Earns National Green Building Award

 Her winning project, The Weave Cultural Centre, creates a multi-purpose space where the Anishinaabe community of Shoal Lake 40 can reconnect with their history and celebrate their culture through knowledge sharing across generations.

 According to Bianca’s project description, Weave “embraces life cycle thinking by incorporating the harvest of local trees, the re-planting of those trees, local milling and construction labor… and engages the practice of Anishinaabe Traditional Ecological Knowledge (TEK) through integrating the building and conserving of the structure into its programming.”
-The design also incorporates ground source heat pumps and a Pressure Equalized Rain Screen Insulation Structure Technique (PERSIST).
+For the CaGBC submission, Bianca further incorporated ground source heat pumps and a Pressure Equalized Rain Screen Insulation Structure Technique (PERSIST).

 Bianca visited Shoal Lake 40 and produced Weave as part of an ED4 design studio course led by Assistant Professor and Indigenous Scholar Shawn Bailey, along with Adele Sinclair and Shawn Sinclair of Boreal Architecture Studio Inc.